abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 from arcpy import env, AddField_management, CreateRandomPoints_management , Sort_management
 from arcpy.da import UpdateCursor

-To make a census racial map is important import the standard functions: csv and operator to work with demographic data and the ESRI functions to work with geographic data.
+To make a census racial map is important import the standard functions of python: csv and operator to work with demographic data and the ESRI functions: env, AddField_management, CreateRandomPoints_management , Sort_management to work with geographic data.

-env.workspace = "C:\\demographicMaps\\setores"
+env.workspace = "C:\\demographicMaps\\setores".
 It's the line to set the folder with the geometries of census of city or states.

-demographicData = open("C:\\demographicMaps\\tabelas\\Pessoa03_SP1.csv")
+demographicData = open("C:\\demographicMaps\\tabelas\\Pessoa03_SP1.csv").
 It's the line for put the csv file with the information about the people.

-Now basically what is necessary to do is put the name of geographic file and the name to new geographic file.
+Now, basically what is necessary to do is put the name of geographic data (shapefile) and the name to new geographic data file.
 Like below,

 geographicData = "sampa"

 geographicDataOrder = "sampaOrder"

-Is just that, the rest of code is able to make racial map.
+Is just that, the rest of code is able to make a racial map.

 ### It's important understand